sheyman/docs-barbican/api-docs/getting-started/use-API-directly.rst

 ----------------------------------------------

-You can use the simple examples in the following sections for basic Cloud Keep requests that you will commonly use to create and manage volumes and snapshots by using Cloud Keep API operations.
+You can use the simple examples in the following sections for basic Cloud Keep requests that you will commonly use to create and manage secrets by using Cloud Keep API operations.
 Example requests are provided in cURL, followed by the response.